everx-labs/ever-cli/README.md

 Examples:
 * `tonos-cli genaddr --genkey wallet_keys.json wallet.tvc wallet.abi.json`
-  `wallet_keys.json` file will be created with new keypair and this keypair will be used for address generation.
+  `wallet_keys.json` file will be created (or replaced) with a new keypair and this keypair will be used for address generation.
 Address will be generated with workchain `0`.

 * `tonos-cli genaddr --setkey existing_keys.json --wc -1 wallet.tvc wallet.abi.json`